 We've rounded up our favorite Florida beaches within a few hours’ drive of Orlando, so you can pack up your beach gear for a weekend getaway with the kids, or even just a day trip.
-For those days when a shorter drive is better, consider a swim at these nearby Orlando beaches attached to Florida's natural springs or at an inflatable water park.
+For those days when a shorter drive is better, consider a swim at these nearby Orlando beaches attached to Florida's natural springs or at an outdoor water park.

 You can find even more family getaways in our Florida Family Travel Guide, including our list of the best beaches in Florida for families.

 World-famous Daytona Beach is about an hour from Orlando.
 Photo courtesy of Daytona Beach Area CVB

 Florida Beaches Near Orlando on the Atlantic Coast